#1: Comparisons to “Previous Apocalypses”

 -Christiana Figueres, “clean” energy advocate, on an episode of On Being

-Have these folks who expect a *cultural transformation* already contemplated and moved past the idea that, in the coming decades, human deaths will so exceed births that the population will drop by billions?
-Have they sat with the thoughts of a more gruesome death than many of us in the Global North expected to face?
-Have they reflected on how traumatic it will be to witness others suffer, the survivor guilt?
-I could be wrong, but I suspect that they haven’t given it much thought at all.
-Their framing may have emerged from the imperative to acknowledge that things are bad, without the awareness that certain crucial things are also bound to end.
-It feels like cheating, like a way to bypass the step of acknowledging that we are still very much engaged in a settler culture and that, in our state of domestication, we are terribly maladapted for the conditions that are coming our way.
+Maybe it was the imperative to acknowledge that things are bad, without the awareness that certain crucial things are also bound to end, that inspired this framing.
+It feels like a way to bypass the step of recognizing that we are still very much engaged in a settler culture and that, in our state of domestication, we are terribly maladapted for the conditions that are coming our way.

 #4: Having It Our Way